phil-rolle/google-sheet-release-manager/README.md

-# Task Server Metadata Release System
+# Google Sheets Release Management System

 This repository documents a legacy system designed to manage software release metadata for cloud-based infrastructure across multiple environments (staging, production).
 It includes metadata-driven upgrade logic, dual-key approval, rollback support, and a transition path to GitOps.